x37v/puredata-rust/macros/README.md

 If the `struct` implements one of the external `trait`s from `puredata-external`, you should have automatically generated trampolines and setup for your pure data external.

+Look at the [external traits](../external/src/external.rs) for details on what kind of externals you can generate.

 Currently, the puredata class is named after a lower case version the wrapped `struct`'s name, so the example below will generate a class called *counter*.

+BTW, the wrapper that the `external!` macro uses removes any need to manage signal setup; the `dsp` and `perform` methods are managed for you, you just need to implement the `generate` or `process` method from the appropriate `trait` to be able to use signals.
+See [wrapper](../external/src/wrapper.rs) if you want to see how that is done.

 ```rust
 external! {